Kristina01111000/Drws_site/README.md

 - Pdf is ready
 - Blurb contact?

-3/20

-- Check that https://growingholistically.com/discover-your-4-element-personhood-score/ is correctly linked everywhere

-4/24
-coming out june 21stish https://thelaurajanelaytonshow.com/
-SOUNDBITES WITH KIM GROSHEK - Podcast Interview: (NOTE: This was originally scheduled for March 26)
-XQ-SLESS: THE WELLNESS SUPPORT PODCAST WITH LAURA JANE LAYTON: Scheduled to be live on ~6.21.25 DAD TALKS PODCAST WITH SCOTT MANOR AND ZACHARY MILLER: EMAIL dadtalks.2025@gmail.com
-THE HEALERS CAFE WITH MARION BOLLIGER - 4/10/25 Podcast Interview -

-I will be the one to talk to diane about the instagram and facebook

 5/1
 - Make the podcast list page, there’s enough now, copy to other site?
 - Put logos of the podcasts next to the links on podcast page

-5/22
-https://growingholistically.com/four-element-yoga/ get better thumbnail images

-6/5
-- Figure out the best way for him to get paid by people, probably paypal

 7/10
 - Look at the "Force From Email" setting enabled in the WP Mail SMTP plugin.
 It makes 4Eins.
 Emails come from a weird email, figure out why the institute emails aren’t working correctly
 - Think about how to get him on more podcasts
 - Email Dr. W will connect to square, instruction page https://wpforms.com/docs/how-to-install-and-use-the-square-addon-with-wpforms/ -> waiting on him

-7/17
-For next week:
--make a podcast page with them in the order from best to worst (best at top)

 7/24
 - For next week: